 Disarmament for Sustainable Development

-At Rio+20 we presented a bread tank with a garden inside to underline the realistic possibility of eradicating hunger and extreme poverty by redirecting military spending
+To underline the realistic possibility of eradicating hunger and extreme poverty by redirecting military spending we first presented the Bread Tank at the Rio +20 conference in 2012

 In 2011 global military spending amounted to $1.74 trillion – despite the fact that 1 billion people suffer from hunger, still more have no access to safe water or adequate health care and education, and even in the industrialised world millions are without work.
 Disarmament is a necessary condition for sustainable development.
 We therefore demand that the governments of the world seriously address this neglected issue of peace and disarmament and agree on a global plan for disarmament at the Rio+20 Earth Summit in June 2012.
 Starting in 2013, military spending should be cut back substantially - a minimum of 10 % per annum.
 The freed-up funds should be used for social, economic and ecological programmes in all countries.